mapclient-plugins/pointwiserigidregistrationstep/README.md

 - **Min Relative Error** : Termination criteria for iterative registration methods.
 - **Points to Sample** : Number of points to uniformly sample from the source and target pointclouds to use in registration.
 - **Initial Translation** : Initial translation in x, y, and z to apply to the source pointcloud before iterative registration.
 If 0, the initial translation will be the vector from the source centre of mass to the target centre of mass.
 - **Initial Rotation** : Initial Euler rotation angles about x, y, and z to apply to the source pointcloud before iterative registration.
+Rotation order is z, y, x.
 - **Initial Scale** : Initial isotropic scale factor to apply to the source pointcloud before iterative registration.

 Usage